The Harp in the South: Part One & Part Two

 We encourage you to experience the entire epic.
 Viewed together they are a vivid and immersive narrative of Australian culture, and a memorable theatrical experience.
 You can choose to see both parts on one day, or elect to see them on different days.

-These plays are currently only available as part of a 2018 Season Ticket (a pack of 6 or more shows).
-Tickets to Part One and Part Two count as two separate plays towards a Season Ticket.
+A Season Ticket is a pack of 6 or more plays.
 Save at least 20% on full price single tickets, access the best available seats and get a lot of exclusive benefits all year.
+Tickets to The Harp in the South Part One and Part Two count as two separate plays towards a Season Ticket.
+More info and bookings.

 First appearing in 1947, Ruth Park’s trilogy brought to life a carnival of characters.
 Full of humour, romance and spirited rebellion, it captured our city’s best and worst features with a riveting, unflinching and endearing honesty.